aayushbhardwajj/API_Based_Web_Scraping/README.md

 # NFT Scraper

 A Jupyter Notebooks that has two Script:
-	1) collection_asset_.ipynb
+1. collection_asset_.ipynb
-		a) Script for NFT collections
+   - Script for NFT collections
-		b) Script for Assets of NFT collections
+   - Script for Assets of NFT collections

 ## Disclaimer